sgago/thestudyguide/algorithms/algorithms.md

 - **Arithmetic sequences** An arithmetic sequence is a sequence of numbers where the difference between consecutive terms is constant.
 Like `1, 2, 3, 4, 5` or `2, 4, 5, 8, 10`.
 The sum of an arithmetic sequence can be quickly calculated with `(first_element + last_element) * number_of_elements / 2`.

 # Runtimes
+TODO: Rename this section to Analyzing algorithms and explain whey we do it.

 Runtimes clue us into how long an algorithm takes to runs as the number of inputs increase.
 These runtimes are expressed via Big O notation like O(1) or O(N^2).